mu28579/academic-kickstart/content/home/term_project.md

 date = 2016-04-20T00:00:00
 # Note: a full width section format can be enabled by commenting out the `title` and `subtitle` with a `#`.
 title = "CSE 4334 Term Project"
-subtitle = "Moive recommender app"
+subtitle = "Movie recommender app"

 # Order that this section will appear in.
 weight = 60